-The central part of the retina (at the back of the eye) is called the macula and it has an important function as it controls the quality and sharpness of the central part of our vision.
+Macula is the central part of the retina (at the back of the eye) and it has an important function as it controls the quality and sharpness of the central part of our vision.

-Over time, the macular can wear out and lose some of its functionality which means loss of central vision (not the peripheral vision) and this can cause problems, when it comes to everyday tasks such as reading
+As we grow older, the macular can start to deteriorate and lose some of its functionality which means loss of central vision (not the peripheral vision) and this can cause problems, when it comes to everyday tasks such as reading, driving, walking etc.

 With AMD, you lose the ability to see fine details, close-up and at a distance.

-AMD affects only your central vision and side and peripheral vision usually remains normal.
-For example, when people with AMD gradually lose the ability to recognise people’s faces.
+AMD does not affect your peripheral vision but it affects your central and side vision, for example, when people with AMD gradually lose the ability to recognise people’s faces.

 Types of AMD